dece/RustedIronRing/README.md

 The project contains 2 artefacts:

-- `librir`, a library containing all the parsing/unpacking features implemented.
+- `ironring`, a library with all the parsing/unpacking features implemented.
-- `ironring`, an executable to use main lib features from the CLI.
+- `rir`, an executable to use main lib features from the CLI.

 The goal is to make the lib compatible with FFI tools such as Python's ctypes, to ship a dynamic lib accessible for any language to easily script tasks and